-(1) The Regional Councillors shall see to the development of adequate administrative staff and mechanisms for the purpose of administrative staff and mechanisms for the purpose of administrative staff and mechanisms of instructions from the AMNSIS Board of Directors, its Management Committee and the Association's funding agencies, as applicable.
+(1) The Regional Councillors shall see to the development of adequate administrative staff and mechanisms for the purpose of administering the Association's affairs at the regional level, in keeping with guidelines, policies or instructions from the AMNSIS Board of Directors, its Management Committee and the Association's funding agencies, as applicable.
 They shall foster the coordination of AMNSIS activities within their respective regions through such formal and informal mechanisms as they may deem appropriate in conjunction with the Local presidents in their regions.